 - Sun Hats and Wellie Boots show you how to make a traditional Advent wreath using natural materials.

-Advent calendars are a wonderful way to help children countdown the days of Advent.
+Advent calendars make for an easy family Advent activities.
+They are a wonderful way to help children countdown the days until Christmas.
 You could simply go out and buy one and there is nothing wrong with that.
 If you want to make something unique choose one of these ideas.

 - The Waldorf family published some pictures of a lovely home sewn Advent Spiral.To simplify draw a large spiral on blue or purple card stock.
 Stick 24 self-adhesive stars along the spiral.